-1. By default, which of the following AIX Version 4 installation methods will retain existing user data in the root volume group (excluding user data in /usr, /tmp, /var, and / (root) file systems)?
+- 1. By default, which of the following AIX Version 4 installation methods will retain existing user data in the root volume group (excluding user data in /usr, /tmp, /var, and / (root) file systems)?

-A.Migration Installation
+- A. Migration Installation

-B.Preservation Installation
+- B.Preservation Installation

-C.User data is not retained by default
+- C.User data is not retained by default

-D.Both Migration Installation and Preservation Installation
+- D.Both Migration Installation and Preservation Installation

-2. A system administrator is attempting to recover a system from a failed migration.
-However, there is no current backup of the system.
-Which of the following procedures should be performed to recover the system with minimum loss of data?

-A.Install the system by using the Migration option.

-B.Install the system by using the Preservation option.

-C.Install the system by using the New and Complete Overwrite option.

-D.Boot the system in maintenance mode and copy the ODM from ram fs to the ODM disk.

-3. A graphics card has been added and the system rebooted.
+- 2. A graphics card has been added to a system and the system is rebooted.
 When running the lsdev -Cc adapter command the graphics card is not listed in the output.
-Which of the following actions should be performed?

-A.Reboot system using run mkdev -1

-B.Install device support using the cfgmgr command

-C.Use SMIT console to redirect the console

-D.Use SMIT devices and choose the correct adapter

-4. A graphics card has been added.
-After rebooting, the system hangs on login with a blue screen indicating "CDE please wait".
-Which of the following procedures should be performed next?

-A.Reinstall CDE software.

-B.Check name resolution.

-C.Uncomment last line in .dtprofile.

-D.Boot in maintenance mode and perform file system checks.

-5. After upgrading the operating system, the man pages are missing.
-Which of the following procedures should be performed to access the man pages?

-A.Re-install infoexplorer.

-B.Re-link /usr/lpp/info/data/ispaths to ispaths.full.

-C.Re-install the man fileset from the third AIX Version 4.3.2 CD-ROM.

-D.Re-install the commands reference from the Base Documentation CD-ROM.

-6. After booting from the CD-ROM, the migration is not offered as an option for the installation type.
-Which of the following procedures should be performed to activate the migration as an option?

-A.Continue using the Preservation Installation option.

-B.Run installp to clean up after a failed installation.

-C.Run synclvodm to synchronize the ODM information.

-D.Run /usr/lpp/bosinst/blvset to reset the pad string in the boot logical volume.
+Which of the following actions should be performed? - A.Reboot system using run mkdev -1 - B.Install device support using the cfgmgr command - C.Use smit console to redirect the console - D.Use smit devices and choose the correct adapter - 3.
+A graphics card has been added to a system.
+After rebooting, the system hangs on login with a blue screen indicating "Please wait..." and "Opening the AIXWindows Desktop".
+Which of the following procedures should be performed next? - A.Reinstall CDE software. - B.Check name resolution. - C.Uncomment the last line in the .dtprofile file. - D.Boot in maintenance mode and perform file system checks. - 4.
+The AIX level was Version 4.2.1.
+After upgrading the operating system to Version 4.3.2, the man pages are missing.
+Which of the following procedures should be performed to access the man pages? - A.Re-install Info Explorer. - B.Re-link /usr/lpp/info/data/ispaths to ispaths.full. - C.Re-install the man fileset from the third AIX Version 4.3.2 CD-ROM. - D.Re-install the commands reference from the Base Documentation CD-ROM. - 5.
+Following and AIX upgrade from AIX Version 4.2.1 to Version 4.3.2, and booting from the CD-ROM, the Migration option is not offered as an option for the installation type.
+Which of the following procedures should be performed to activate the migration as an option? - A. Continue using the Preservation Installation option. - B.Run installp to clean up after a failed installation. - C.Run synclvodm to synchronize the ODM information. - D.Run /usr/lpp/bosinst/blvset to reset the pad string in the boot logical volume.